exakat/exakat/docs/Rules.rst

    ?>

-Either they will lead to a fatal error, or they have to be caught by a larger application.
+Either they will lead to a Fatal Error, or they have to be caught by an including application.
+This is a valid behavior for libaries, but is not for a final application.

+See also `Structuring PHP Exceptions <https://www.alainschlesser.com/structuring-php-exceptions/>`_.

+Suggestions
+^^^^^^^^^^^

+* Catch all the exceptions you throw

 +-------------+-------------------------------+
 | Short name  | Exceptions/UncaughtExceptions |